Disney Cruise Line (DCL)

-On the first day of the cruise, typically around 4 pm, all passengers must attend a 10-minute muster drill and learn what to do in case of emergency.
+On the first day of the cruise, typically around 4 pm, all passengers must attend a 10-minute muster drill and learn what to do in case of an emergency.
 Plan to be in your stateroom at least 15 minutes before the drill.
 You’ll find directions to your drill station on the back of your stateroom door.
 Attendance is mandatory.

-Sail Away Celebration Deck Party.
+Sail Away Celebration Deck Party

 Just before the ship leaves the pier, grab your camera and head up for a top-deck celebration that includes music, dancing, and all your favourite Disney characters decked out in their sailor uniforms.
 It’s a fun way to officially start your cruise.

 Formal or relaxed, the cruise has a little something for everyone.
 The daily itinerary will mention what the dress code is for that evening.
 There is one formal and one semi-formal night per 7-night cruise.

 Evening wear consists of an evening or cocktail dress or smart trouser suit for ladies.
 A tuxedo, dinner jacket or dark suit with appropriate neckwear for men or guests wear formal national dress and military uniform.

 Evenings would consist of a required jacket and optional tie for gentlemen, whilst ladies should wear cocktail dresses, stylish separates or equivalent.
 No jeans or shorts.

 If traveling after disembarkation, have one piece of luggage just for your cruise attire, this is preferable to spreading it out amongst all the pieces.
 This way the other luggage can be stored under the bed and forgotten for 7 days.

 On the other hand, there are still a few things that can not be worn on casual days inside the main dining halls.
 Their new dress code policy, released in 2013 removed shorts from its list of discouraged dining room attire.